Duplicate File Finder’s Auto Select option is a feature that allows you to automatically select multiple duplicate files for removal.

-The iTunes and Music folders have been pre-selected in advance, which keeps their files from being marked for deletion.
-You can click on the plus button to add any other folder or click on the minus button to exclude one.
+You can uncheck the checkboxes to disable this rule for iTunes and Music.
+Here, you can click on the plus “+” button to add any other folders or click on the minus “-” button to exclude one.

 For example, this time let’s say you have two duplicate files.
 These files have the same name, type, size, content, and date of creation.
 But one file is located in the Documents folder, and another one is in the Music folder.

 According to the Never select in the Music folder rule, Auto Select keeps the file in the Music folder and marks the duplicate file in the Documents folder for removal.

 You can exclude all the folders from the Always select and Never select rules.
 However, if any folder is specified in these rules and the checkboxes are marked, the app will always apply these two rules first of all.

 For example, if you apply “Select with smaller dimension”, all similar photos with smaller dimensions will be automatically selected once you click on the Auto Select button and the photo with the biggest dimension will be kept.